 Buy the Right Pet Carrier for Airline Travel

-Commonly called sky kennels, there are weight and size restrictions along with impact criteria that need to be met for pet carriers used in air travel.
+Commonly called sky kennels, there are weight and size restrictions as well as impact criteria that need to be met for for those used in air travel.
 Each airline is different.
 On Delta, for instance, pet carriers must have wheels that can be removed or made inoperable.
 Bearing this in mind, save yourself the headache by making sure the model you're thinking of purchasing is IATA (International Air Transport Association) compliant before you buy it and that it meets all airline criteria, including size in connection to the animal being housed within it.
 This is extremely important.
 Airlines want to ensure that the animal has the ability to stand and sit erect with sufficient space to turn about normally while standing and to be able to lie in a natural position.
 When choosing your air kennel, look for a size large enough to comfortably house your dog, make sure there are plenty of air holes, and make sure that the kennel is easily transportable.
 Most importantly, check your airlines requirements as no pet carrier fits requirements for all the airlines.

 Here are five of the best pet carriers for airline cargo travel that I think meet the key requirements to look for that are IATA Approved:

 Approved by the USDA and IATA, Petmate offers affordable sky kennels in a variety of sizes and meets most airline requirements.
-They come with heavy-duty plastic nuts and bolts, though, and it seems some airlines require this kind of hardware to be metal, so you may need to swap them out with these.
+The Petmate kennels come with heavy-duty plastic nuts and bolts, though, and it seems some airlines require this kind of hardware to be metal, so you may need to swap them out with these.
 This is good to know in advance.
 The hardware is easily replaced with steel, should your air carrier require the switch.
 Petmate Cargo Crates also come with "Live Animal" stickers and clip-on bowls, so you don't have to purchase them separately.
 These carriers have some of the best reviews for strength and durability and comes closest to meeting most airline standards.

 The Skudo Plastic Pet Carrier by Midwest claims to be as airline compliant as the other pet carriers we've highlighted, but it offers features and accessories most pet owners will really appreciate.
 First off, snap-lock buckles make assembly a breeze and — wait for it! — casters can be added to the carrier itself, so you can roll it along by the handy-dandy towing handle on top.
 This portable sky kennel is made of durable plastic with a metal grid door and multiple vents for air circulation and visibility.
 If you're flying Delta, this might be the pet carrier for you.
 It does not have some of the durability of other carriers but Midwest offers the option of both the wheels you can add and handy pull handles to easily transport your dog.
 We think the Midwest Carriers may be the first carrier you look at before considering the others if it comes in a size that can work for you and can be easily made to meet your airline's requirements.
 You can see the size options here.